-Best for multi-purpose foodie needs: Citibank Cash Back
+Best for multi-purpose foodie needs: Citi Cash Back

 Perfect for: Foodies who love driving out to discover new eateries

-The Citibank Cash Back Card is a great multi-purpose card offering cashback options across different spend categories.
+The Citi Cash Back Card is a great multi-purpose card offering cashback options across different spend categories.
 First and foremost, its headlining cashback benefit is the high 6% you get on dining bills at cafes, restaurants and bars, in both Singapore and overseas.

 Citibank credit cards, including this Cash Back Card, is also known to dangle promos on online food deliveries frequently, so keep a lookout if ordering in has become somewhat of a habit.

 Dining aside, your grocery bills from NTUC and Cold Storage enjoy an even higher cashback rate of 8%.
-Car owners who often drive the family out for grub should take advantage of the up to 20.88% savings at Esso, Shell and other petrol stations.
+Car owners who often drive the family out for grub should take advantage of the up to 20.88% savings at Esso and Shell stations.